Google Drive Security Overview

 1. A user's account is compromised by a threat actor

 1. A threat actor who gains access to an admin user can revoke the user’s license, download all their private files, and reassign the license.
-The only log records that are generated in this case are of revoke and assign license (under “Admin Log Events”).
+The only log records that are generated in this case are revoke and assign license (under “Admin Log Events”).

 2. Employee offboarding

 1. Occurs in cases when an employee is leaving the company (worker offboarding) and their license gets removed before actually disabling/removing the employee as a Google user.
-The employee can potentially download internal files from its private drive without any notice.
+The employee can potentially download internal files from their private drive without any notice.

-In general, for copying a file to and from the google drive there are two log records – “source_copy” and “copy”, and then for downloading a file there is a “download” log record.
+In general, for copying a file to and from the Google Drive there are two log records – “source_copy” and “copy”, and then for downloading a file there is a “download” log record.

 In the case of a user without a "Google Workspace Enterprise Plus” license, there are only “source_copy” events but not “copy” events.
 In addition, there are no logs of the download actions from the user private drive at all.
 So, if the company checks only for “copy” events and not also “source_copy” for data theft, if the copying is done by a user with unpaid license, they will miss the exfiltration detection.